Encouraging career advice from women in tech

-“From very young I was interested in gadgets.
+“From a very young age, I was interested in gadgets.
 When we got any new piece of technology at our house, I read the instructions because I wanted to know what it could do.
-So from a very young age, I have been teaching people how to use technology.” - Hilary Becker
+So from a very young age, I have been teaching people how to use technology.” — Hilary Becker

 “In high school, I had a passion for science, maths and art and thought that engineering would be a good choice.” — Sabina Martin